 - “If you yell ‘Andy’s home’ all of the Toy Story characters will lie still on the ground” (just an FYI – they do NOT do this)

 4. The crazy Disney rumor mill!

 I admit – sometimes I get caught up in the excitement of the rumors.
 I love to think about the ‘what ifs’ and hope that they are true.
 Sometimes it is fun to speculate what might be happening!
 While most of them are harmless, sometimes I think they go a bit too far.
 There are social media/websites (who shall remain ‘anonymous’) that will create hype about things that can impact a guest trying to book a vacation.
 They start they hype about ‘free dining’ months before anything comes out and it causes people to second guess their dates and decisions, waiting for that ‘amazing deal’ (that can be added to an existing booking in most cases).
-Last year social media created such a frenzy for free dining that people missed out on the room promotion (which was a really good one!) waiting for free dining.
+There were years that social media created such a frenzy for free dining that people missed out on a different promotion (which was a really good one!) waiting for free dining.
 When free dining was announced, it wasn’t the resorts they had hoped for and they had missed the room promotion which in some cases was cheaper!

 5. Canada vs. US

 So much of the Disney community live in the US and most of the posts from them are specific to US travellers.
 Canadian travellers don’t always recognize that what is being posted does not apply to them.
 For example, some of the Disney promotions are available to Canadians long after they have expired them for US bookings.
 Passport requirements always create confusion for Canadians after they have read info in a US posting about what they need on a cruise.
-This is why it’s so important to find a Canadian Ear Marked travel agency that can advise you.
+This is why it’s so important to find a Canadian travel agency that can advise you.